-We help families with special needs achieve maximum levels of independence.
-Vital programs that include occupational, physical and speech-language therapy help children grow, develop and thrive.
+We help families with children ages birth to 18 years with developmental delays or disabilities achieve maximum levels of independence.
+Vital outpatient programs that include occupational, physical and speech-language therapy help children grow, develop and thrive.

 Our occupational therapists work with children and their families to maximize their ability to participate in activities at home, at school, and at play.
 Using play, sensory, visual, and motor activities we can help you help your child to improve their skills in bathing, dressing, toileting, sensory processing, handwriting, fine motor, and visual motor tasks.